-I did not set out to become a historian.
-Living in the Catoctin Mountain region, I began to notice patterns in how the landscape was, and continues to be, used.
-From the routine presence of the V-22 Osprey and the episodic movement of Marine One, to the historical footprint of POW camps, OSS training sites, and the Presidential Retreat, these observations prompted deeper questions.
+Chris did not set out to become a historian.
+After living in the Catoctin Mountain region for more than thirty years, he began to notice patterns in how the landscape was—and continues to be—used.
+The routine presence of the V-22 Osprey, the occasional arrival of Marine One, and the historical footprint of the Office of Strategic Services (OSS), Camp Ritchie, prisoner-of-war camps, the Presidential Retreat, and Cold War facilities all pointed to the same question: Why here?

 I’m Christopher Price, a historical interpreter and tour guide with Mountain Spies, as well as a U.S. Army veteran and a retired CIA officer with 26 years of intelligence experience.
 My career focused on image analysis, geospatial intelligence, and the application of analytic methods to support decision-makers.